Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like everything in the digital realm, HTML is subject to changes, and some of these changes will affect WordPress.
+Important: Like all things online, HTML is subject to changes, and some of these changes will no doubt affect WordPress.

-Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced a number of new “tags” to keep up with the latest advances in web applications and browser technology.
-As some of the tags used in older and even recent versions of WordPress get dropped from HTML5, you should expect that WordPress will also keep updating its code to remain compatible with industry-wide standards.
+Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with new advances in web applications and browser technology.
+As several tags used in older and even recent versions of WordPress get dropped from HTML5, you can expect that WordPress will also continue to update its core application in order to remain compatible with industry-wide coding standards.

-We cover the WordPress WYSIWYG Editor and how to create pages and posts in separate articles.
+We cover the WordPress WYSIWYG Editor and creating pages and posts in other ”how to” articles.

-The WordPress Text editor lets you use a range of commonly-used HTML tags, such as the following:
+The WordPress Text editor allows you to add a range of common HTML tags, including the tags below:

-Below are several practical text formatting examples that use a number of the HTML tags listed in the chart above …
+The diagram below shows some useful content formatting examples that use some of the HTML tags displayed in the table above …

-To learn more about using HTML, see the tutorials in the website below:
+To learn more about using HTML, go here:

-Out of the box, the WordPress Text (HTML) Editor displays a number of standard menu buttons …
+Out of the box, the Text (HTML) Editor displays a number of standard menu features …

-Here is a brief description of the function of each Text Editor menu button with their corresponding HTML tag (refer to the screenshot above):
+Here is a brief description of the HTML function of each Text Editor menu button with their corresponding HTML formatting tag (refer to the above screenshot):

 <strong></strong>Use this button to make text bold.